Ventricular Tachycardia (VT)

-- Conditions that cause abnormal heart muscle, such as hypertrophic cardiomyopathy
+- Conditions that make it hard for the heart to pump blood, such as hypertrophic cardiomyopathy

-- Diseases that can get inside the heart muscle, such as sarcoidosis
+- Diseases that can develop inside the heart muscle, such as sarcoidosis (caused by inflammation)

-- Diseases that alter properties within the heart rhythm itself such as long QT syndrome or brugada syndrome
+- Diseases that change the electric properties and heart rhythm itself (such as Brugada syndrome or catecholaminergic polymorphic VT)

 What are the symptoms of VT?